tytydraco/yessleep/out/My_First_Job_After_College_Was_More_Horrific_Than_I_Couldve_Ever_Imagined_Part_1.md

 I spun around, only to be greeted by a yellow smile that contained a hint of sadness, before once more she became absorbed with the screen.

 I hurriedly mashed the elevator button, and as I was waiting, a long list of names next to it caught my attention.
 They correspond to floor numbers and had all sorts of self-important titles.
-What even is a *Director of the Partial Operations Committee?* Nice job Mark Wallace, doing good work there!\* \*I rolled my eyes.
+What even is a *Director of the Partial Operations Committee?* Nice job Mark W. doing good work there!
+I rolled my eyes.

 When the elevator arrived, it didn’t take long to find my department.
 Located on the seventh floor, and down a hallway, I was met with an open floor office.
 Desks pressed against each other, creating a claustrophobic maze, and people darted to and fro.
 A young woman, a bit older than me, stood waiting as I entered.
 She was dressed in business casual, pleated black pants, leather belt, collared white shirt with stripes, and a black tie.
 Her dark hair hung in a helmet bob and her gray eyes sparkled with friendliness.